-There are special medical plans for people with a pathogenic variant in many cancer predisposition genes.
-Having a pathogenic variant, also known as a mutation, means a person has a version of a gene that does not work properly.
-Recommendations for people with a pathogenic variant may include more frequent cancer screenings, the use of different cancer screening tests, risk-reducing surgery, and sometimes specific medications.
+There are specialize medical plans for individuals with a mutation in many cancer predisposition genes.
+These recommendations may include more frequent cancer screenings, the use of different cancer screening tests, risk-reducing surgery, and sometimes specific medications.
 The medical plan is made on an individual basis.
 It is believed that these recommendations will help to reduce the risk to develop cancer and/or detect cancer at an earlier, more treatable stage.

-What would my genetic test results say about my risk for cancer?
+What does a gene mutation mean about my risk for cancer?

-The cancer risks linked to pathogenic variant are unique to the specific gene.
+The cancer risks linked to a gene mutation are unique to the specific gene.
 Please read the gene-specific information provided to you in addition to this handout.